UCLA junior Marcos Giron

 By Sally Milano, USTA.com

-Giron, who is majoring in economics at UCLA, has also competed on the USTA Pro Circuit and has picked up three singles titles to date -- one last month at the Futures in Calabasas, Calif., and two last year at the Futures events in Laguna Niguel, Calif., and Claremont, Calif.
-He discusses his career highlights so far, his future plans in tennis and much more in the latest College Spotlight.
+Giron, who majored in economics while at UCLA, has also competed on the USTA Pro Circuit and has picked up three singles titles to date, at this year's Futures event in Calabasas, Calif., and two last year at the Futures in Laguna Niguel, Calif., and Claremont, Calif.
+He discusses his career highlights so far, his favorite thing about UCLA and much more in the latest College Spotlight.

 USTA.com: You had a successful junior career and were one of the top recruits in the country.
 Did you ever think about turning pro right from juniors, or did you always plan to go to college?